munificent/craftinginterpreters/book/control-flow.md

 <aside name="uncomputable">

-They proved the answer to the first question is "no" by showing that the function to compute the truth value of a given proof is *not* a computable function.
+They proved the answer to the first question is "no" by showing that the function that returns the truth value of a given statement is *not* a computable one.

 </aside>